 On Friday, LeBron James will release his 16th sneaker with Nike, but this one is a little different.
-For the first time ever, James’ sneaker was designed exclusively by women.
+For the second time, James’ sneaker was designed exclusively by women.
 After the Los Angeles Laker mentioned in a speech how inspired he was by Black women, Nike reached out to Brandice Daniel, the founder of Harlem’s Fashion Row, an organization that aims to elevate multicultural designers.
 Daniel presented three Black female designers to the athletic brand — Kimberly Goldson, Undra Duncan, and Fe Noel — who worked with one of Nike global basketball footwear designers, Meline Khachatourian, to create the shoe.

-“The collaboration between James and Harlem Fashion Row was natural: Take two voices devoted to empowering others and combine them to create a shoe that honors the strength of African American women everywhere,” Nike News reported.
+“The [first] collaboration between James and Harlem Fashion Row was natural: Take two voices devoted to empowering others and combine them to create a shoe that honors the strength of African American women everywhere,” Nike News reported.
 “The result is the HFR x LeBron 16, the first LeBron signature shoe to be reimagined by female designers.”
 Khachatourian said the collaboration was based on "dignity, loyalty, courage, and strength" (sentiments that also stitched inside the tongue of the sneaker).

 View this post on Instagram